Said Nursi: Teachings and movement

-Later life
+Later life ("3rd Said" period)

 Alarmed by the growing popularity of Nursi's teachings, which had spread even among the intellectuals and the military officers, the government arrested him for allegedly violating laws mandating secularism and sent him to exile.
 He was acquitted of all these charges in 1956.

 In the last decade of his life, Said Nursi settled in the city of Isparta.
 After the introduction of the multi-party system, he advised his followers to vote for the Democratic Party of Adnan Menderes, which had restored some religious freedom.
 Said Nursi was a staunch anti-Communist, denouncing Communism as the greatest danger of the time.
 In 1956, he was allowed to have his writings printed.
 His books are collected under the name Risale-i Nur ("Letters of Divine Light").

 He died of exhaustion after travelling to Urfa.
 He was buried in a tomb opposite the cave where prophet Ibrahim (Abraham) is widely believed to have been born.
 After the military coup d'état in Turkey in 1960, a group of soldiers led by the later right-wing politician Alparslan Türkeş opened his grave and buried him at an unknown place near Isparta during July 1960 in order to prevent popular veneration.

+The Nur Movement after his death

+Two months after the Nursi's death a coup happened in Turkey on May 27, 1960.
+Prime Minister of the country was executed.
+The Nur movement members became the major victims of this new period following the libertarian period during the Democrat Party rule.

+In the following years multiple movements came out of the Nur movement including Gülen movement, Okuyucular (Readers) movement, Yeni Asya movement, Yazicilar (Publishers) movement.

 In popular culture

+Published in 1999, Fred Reed's travelogue describes a journey around Turkey in the footsteps of Said Nursi.

 A Turkish film Free Man based on Nursi's biography was made in 2011.